QWERTZexe/QWERTZ-Core/README.md

 - Player revival system with tokens
 - Gamemode management
 - Inventory management for alive/dead players
+- Automatic inventory clearing on join and teleport
 - Player visibility controls
 - Set and let players use warps
 - Create and give out kits